 I am a microeconomist by training and draw on interdisciplinary methods.
-My projects focus on forests, fisheries, and water, and their intersection with economic development.
+My research focuses on forests, fisheries, and water, and their intersection with economic development.

-There are three reasons why I believe environment and resource issues are critically important in a development context:
+There are three reasons why I believe environment and resource issues are critically important for development:

-- People who suffer extreme poverty are often highly reliant on natural resources, particularly in rural areas, and disproportionately vulnerable to resource depletion and ecosystem services failure;
+- People who suffer from poverty are often highly reliant on natural resources, particularly in rural areas, and disproportionately vulnerable to resource depletion and ecosystem services failure;

 - These people often bear a disproportionate share of the costs associated with protecting globally important environmental assets, such as tropical forests or coral reefs;